picodata/picodata/decisions/adr-template.md

 ## Context and Problem Statement

 <!-- Describe the context and problem statement, e.g., in free form using two to three sentences or in the form of an illustrative story.
-You may want to articulate the problem in form of a question and add links to collaboration boards or issue management systems. -->
+You may want to articulate the problem in form of a question and add links to gitlab issues. -->

 ## Decision Drivers